Pescatore23/tomcat-blender/README.md

 	```
 1. (optional) adjust frame and sampling rate, better option: create separate avi-files, merge and convert to mkv, e.g. combining ImageJ and ffmpeg

-## Video archieving and compression
+## Video archiving and compression

 Once you have the frames from blender, you can create a video, e.g. by saving a stack in ImageJ to avi.
 Select none for compression.
 Convert ImageJ-avi to mkv as recommended by the ETH research collection for long time storage.
 Typically reduces file size substantially.